ryanpdwyer/react-eleventy/teaching.md

 ---

-## Physical Chemistry and Material Science Laboratory
+<h2>Physical Chemistry and Nanoscale Science</h2>

-We have a variety of advanced instrumentation available for Physical Chemistry and Material Science experiments.
+We have a variety of advanced instrumentation available for Physical Chemistry and nanoscale science experiments.